 Webinars Will Be Held More Frequently

-Webinars are far from dead – au contraire, they are likely to become even more frequent in the future.
+Webinars are far from dead — au contraire, and they are likely to become even more frequent.

 41% of marketers say video helps reduce the need for customer care.
-Companies like Wrike have already taken advantage of this tendency by creating an entire webinar series on their product.
+Companies like Wrike have already taken advantage of this tendency by creating a webinar series on their product.

-It is clear that webinars are useful not only for customers but for students and employees as well.
-Webinars have already been found valuable for medical students, teachers and many others.
+Webinars are useful not only for customers but for students and employees as well.
+Webinars have already been valuable for medical students, teachers, and others.

-Considering that globalization has become an integral part of today’s business world, there will be an increased demand for regular webinars to train employees and inform customers all around the world.
+Since globalization has become an integral part of today’s business world, there will be an increased demand for regular webinars to train employees and inform customers worldwide.

-Here is more information for you: Weekly Webinar: Why Do Companies Organize Webinars So Often.
+Here is more information: Weekly Webinar: Why Companies Organize Webinars So Often.

 More Webinars Will Be Evergreen and Automated